 Under Kansas law, taxable bonds may be issued for agricultural, commercial, hospital, industrial, natural resources, recreational development and manufacturing.

 Under a typical IRB issued by a city or county, a company enters into a lease of the facility from the bond issuer (the Kansas city or county where the financed facility is located).
 The rental payments are used to pay the principal and interest to the bondholders.
 When all bonds have been paid, the company may exercise an option to purchase the project for a nominal price, such as $100.
-The bonds are not general obligations of the issuer, payable from taxation; rather, they are sold on the strength of the company’s ability to pay principal and interest when due.
+The bonds are sold on the strength of the company’s ability to pay principal and interest when due.

-The basic security agreement for bondholders is a net-net-net lease.
-The lease is a company’s unconditional obligation to pay the bonds and interest through specified payments throughout the term of the lease.
 Because the financing is a lease/purchase, the company can take advantage of applicable depreciation guidelines, receive available tax credits and deduct interest payments as a business expense.
 The bond issuer does not exercise control over any aspect of the building’s construction or the company’s operations.
-During the term of the bond issue and within specified limits, a company may make structural changes to the building, replace equipment and machinery and even sell portions of the land no longer needed for future expansion.

 Most bonds are structured to be repaid over 10 to 15 years.
 Principal repayment terms are flexible and can be structured to meet your company’s specific cash flow needs.
 Availability of bond financing will depend entirely on the creditworthiness of your company, as determined by the prospective purchaser of the bonds.